This article contains affiliate links. We may earn a small commission if you purchase via these links.

 What's the difference between tactical and hunting scopes?
 Some say there's no difference, it's just a marketing ploy to charge extra bucks on the same product, but is that really true?

-As we go over some of the best rifle scopes around, you might be surprised to learn a thing or two about actual and obvious differences between types of scopes.
-Like what you may ask?
+As I go over some of the best tactical scopes, you might be surprised to learn a thing or two about the differences.

-Tube diameters may seem to get larger with tac scopes and that's because they do.
-It's said that it provides added robustness to tube integrity, but what is definitely known is that it adds more adjustment range for longer shots.
+Tube diameters get larger.
+While it can be said that a fatter tube adds to robustness and tube integrity, but what is definitely known is that it adds more adjustment range for longer shots.

 Reticles can get carried away with tac scopes as they can become extremely complicated and attention-seeking.
 How?
 Tactical reticles not only compensate for bullet drop, but they can also provide for wind drift, and act as a rudimentary rangefinder.
-However, reticles can try to eat up as much space on the FOV (field of view) as possible, so you may want to decide which type of reticle you'd prefer.
+However, reticles can eat up a lot of the FOV (field of view), so you need to evaluate which type of reticle you'd prefer and if it's right for your application.

 1. NightForce NXS 5.5-22X56

 The Hi-Speed Turret System will get your adjustments there faster than ever.
-You might appreciate the integrated power/eyepiece ring, or maybe you won't, though you won't know until you read the full review!
+You might appreciate the integrated power/eyepiece ring, or maybe you won't.
+Largely personal preference, I think this scope will fit those looking for these features.

 2. Leupold Mark 5HD 5-25X56